amazzoli/GeomDraw/docs/code_docs.markdown

 #### Constructor

-The `Drawer` class allows you to draw over the texture attached to a `SpriteRenderer`.
+The `Drawer` class allows you to draw over the texture attached to a `SpriteRenderer`, which has to be specified through the contructors.
-We first need to build an object of this class assigning a `SpriteRenderer` thorugh the constructor
 ```csharp
 public Drawer(SpriteRenderer spriteRenderer)
 ```